 Futures Points Wall Street To Open Broadly Up

-(RTTNews) - The Labor Department's report on consumer price inflation, Jobless Claims, as well as Treasury Balance Statement is on focus on Thursday.
-There are not many earnings reports scheduled for today.
-Fighting in Ukraine is continuing.
-The U.S. offered to train Ukrainian soldiers to operate patriot missiles, while Poland said it will send Leopard battle tanks.
+As part of support to Ukraine, the U.S. has announced a $2.5 billion security package for the country suffering from Russian invasion.
+Around 90 Stryker armored vehicles and 59 Bradly fighting vehicles will be provided to Ukraine to fight back.

+U.S. Secretary of State Antony Blinken has said more than 50 countries have come together to support Ukraine.

-Early signs from the U.S. Futures Index suggest that Wall Street might open broadly up.
+Early trends on the U.S. Futures Index suggest that Wall Street might open broadly up on Friday.

-On the economic front, the Labor Department's Consumer Price Index for December will be published at 8.30 am ET.
-The consensus is 0.0 percent, while it was up 0.1 percent in the prior month.
+On the economic front, the National Association of Realtors' Existing Home Sales for December will be released at 10.00 am ET.
+The consensus is 3.970 million, while it was up 4.09 million in November.

-The Jobless Claims for the week is scheduled at 8.30 am ET.
-The consensus is 215K, while it was up 204K in the prior week.

-The Energy Information Administration or EIA's Natural Gas Report for the week will be issued at 10.30 am ET.
-In the prior week, the gas stock was down 221 bcf.
+The Baker Hughes Rig Count for the week is scheduled at 1.00 pm ET.
+In the prior week, the North America Rig Count was 1,002 and the U.S. Rig Count was 775.

+Asian stocks ended broadly higher on Friday.
+Chinese shares gained today.
+The benchmark Shanghai Composite index climbed 0.76 percent to 3,264.81.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!